gevorgyana/rust-problem-solving/minimum-in-rotated-sorted-array/src/medium/binary/README.md

+UPDATE; this text also talks about ternary search, but that approach will not work, see the updated explanation in ternary/ directory to understand why, if you need to.

 `bare` is the same as `libs` except for `bare` not using external crates.

 The algorithm uses binary search to find the first mismatch, which is guaranteed to be